leon4rd/test/README.md

-## How are false teeth like stars?
-They come out at night!
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.